DevExpress-Examples/XAF_how_to_use_gantt_control_in_xaf_win_solution/README.md

 ### Implementation Steps

 **Step1.** Copy the BusinessObjects\ITask.cs(!link here) file to your *YourSolutionName.Module* project.
-Then implement the *GanttSolution.Module.BusinessObjects.ITask* interface in the business class that will represents a record in Gantt Control data source.
+Implement the *GanttSolution.Module.BusinessObjects.ITask* interface in the business class that will represents a record in Gantt Control data source.

 **Step2.** Copy the following files to the *YourSolutionName.Module.Win* project:

   - GantSolution.Module.Win\Controllers\RibbonCustomizationWindowController.cs
   - GantSolution.Module.Win\Editors\CustomGanttEditor.cs

-**Step2.1.** Build your solution.
+**Step3.** Build your solution.

-**Step3.** Set *GanttSolution.Module.Win.Editors.CustomGanttEditor* as an editor for the list view of the class from Step1.
+**Step4.** Set *GanttSolution.Module.Win.Editors.CustomGanttEditor* as an editor for the list view of the class from Step1.
 Refer to the following article to learn how to change a list editor's type: [Customize List Editors](https://docs.devexpress.com/eXpressAppFramework/113189/concepts/ui-construction/list-editors#customize-list-editors).